-Robert’s first business venture while attending Stirling University, was running a stall selling jeans and t-shirts at Edinburgh’s Ingliston Sunday outdoor market.
-Robert founded in 2006, the Scottish online political think-tank, Think Scotland and he recently founded SBUK to campaign against a second Scottish Independence Referendum.
+In 2006 Robert set up the Scottish online political think-tank, Think Scotland, and in 2017 founded SBUK to campaign against a second Scottish Independence Referendum.
 He has also served on both the CBI Scotland Council and the CBI UK SME Council.

-Born in Edinburgh, brought up in Fife and educated at Loretto School, Robert now splits his time between his main home in London and his home in Fife in Scotland, whenever possible raising money for Macmillan Cancer Support.
+Born in Edinburgh, brought up in Fife and educated at Loretto School in Musselburgh, Robert now divides his time between London and his home in Fife, whenever possible raising money for Macmillan Cancer Support.
 Over the last 30 years he has raised more than £2m for the charity and in 2018 he was appointed Macmillan’s first Ambassador.